ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proofs.md

 ## Payloads

 Payloads are always represented as an ordered array.
 Each payload's content type is either known by context or specified in that payload's associated header.
+The default content type is `application/json`, with the JSON object values being JWT claims.

 Example payloads:
 ```json